The ‘Systemic Starfish’.

-I for one do not think that these approaches are in fact antithetical and I believe that there can’t be real change without genuine empathy.
+I for one do not think that these approaches are antithetical and I believe that there can’t be real change without genuine empathy.
 Changemakers who forget that communities are made by individuals with their own fears, dreams and identities are genuinely frightening to me.

 Likewise, I believe that by helping specific individuals the most genuine social entrepreneurs can learn approaches and methodologies that can then be “built to scale” and shared publicly, and thus transform into systemic solutions.

-As it turns out, Starfish is arguably the most systemic program the Firetree Trust currently runs and supports.
+As it turns out, Starfish Education is arguably the most systemic program the Firetree Trust currently runs and supports.
 Prae Seributra, who leads it, has developed an incredible team that works with the government at various levels, with education institutions, schools and NGOs to fundamentally change the way the Thai government, schools and parents see and deliver education.

 Yet, Starfish continues to consider it fundamental to remember that all these stakeholders ultimately serve individual children, not figures and statistics — and to constantly remind them of that.

 In our strategic planning discussions, Prae always advocates for Starfish to continue running a small school ourselves, so we always remember what teaching is really all about, with all the challenges and joys that an educator faces when interacting with pupils.

 These reminders, Prae insists, are essential when advocating for innovation in education, sharing of best-practices and designing systemic solutions with the government.
 They also are very important when training educators, because they ensure the Starfish team are seen as peers who show empathy and recognize how hard teaching can be.